ARCCSS-extremes/climpact/README.md

 ```

    Depending on the size of your data and the number of cores selected, this process
-   can take anywhere from one to effectively an infinite number of hours.
+   can take anywhere from one hour to weeks to complete (if you don't have appropriate resources).
 As a
    yard stick, for a 20 year global ~1x1 degree dataset and a computer with 2 cores you should assign ~30 hours to begin with.
+Then adjust your expectations from there.

 ### Notes on netCDF file format:
 * Files must be CF compliant.